-T TEMPLE MOOR
+TEMPLE MOOR

 Option 2 - 2-year course.
-Pick one from this list: Option 3 - 2-year course Pick one from this list: Option 4 - 2-year course Pick one from this list: GCSE Geography GCSE History BTEC Construction and the Built Environment GCSE Design Technology GCSE French (if studied at KS3) GCSE Geography GCSE German (if studied at KS3) BTEC Health and Social care Eduqas Hospitality and Catering BTEC Performing Arts - Dance BTEC Performing Arts - Drama GCSE Spanish (if studied at KS3) Cambridge Nationals Sport BTEC Construction and the Built Environment BTEC Creative Media Production GCSE Computer Science (if eligible) GCSE Design Technology BTEC Enterprise GCSE Fine Art GCSE Graphic Design BTEC Health and Social care GCSE History Eduqas Hospitality and Catering BTEC Music Practice GCSE PE BTEC Performing Arts - Dance BTEC Performing Arts - Drama GCSE Psychology (if eligible) BTEC Fashion &amp; Textiles Technical Certificate in Finance Choose ONE choice from the options above: Choose ONE first choice from the options above: Choose ONE first choice from the options above: Choose ONE reserve from the options above: Choose ONE reserve from the options above:
+Pick one from this list: Option 3 - 2-year course Pick one from this list: Option 4 - 2-year course Pick one from this list, plus one reserve choice: GCSE Geography GCSE History GCSE French (if studied at KS3) GCSE German (if studied at KS3) GCSE Spanish (if studied at KS3) GCSE Computer Science BTEC Construction and the Built Environment BTEC Creative Media Production GCSE Design Technology BTEC Enterprise GCSE Fine Art GCSE Graphic Design BTEC Health and Social Care GCSE History Eduqas Award in Hospitality and Catering BTEC Music Practice GCSE PE BTEC Performing Arts - Dance BTEC Performing Arts - Drama GCSE Psychology BTEC Textiles Technical Certificate in Finance Pick ONE choice from the options above: Pick ONE choice from the options above: Pick ONE first choice from the options above: Pick ONE reserve choice from the options above:

-Option 5 - GCSE Religious Education Full Course: Complete the box with Yes if you would like to choose to undertake this extra qualification.By selecting this option, you are committing yourself to completing two additional twilight sessions (3:05pm to 4:05pm) twice a week in Year 10.
+Option 5 - GCSE Religious Education Full Course: Complete the box with Yes if you would like to choose to undertake this extra qualification.
+By selecting this option, you are committing yourself to completing two additional twilight sessions (3:05pm to 4:05pm) twice a week in Year 10 i).
+A broad spread of options choices is offered in good faith by the school, but some courses may not run if uptake is low or facilities/changes in specialist staffing/national qualification changes limit course availability.